Freelance writer and researcher at TermsFeed

 - Users' personal data must not be transferred to a country or territory outside the European Economic Area unless that country or territory also ensures an adequate level of protection for users' personal data

-In a few months, the Data Protection Directive will be replaced by the General Data Protection Regulation (also known as GDPR), which will make some of these principles even more strict.
-The GDPR regulation will also apply to anyone collecting the data of EU citizens, not just businesses based in the EU.
+The Data Protection Directive was replaced by the General Data Protection Regulation (also known as GDPR), which made some of these principles even more strict.
+The GDPR applies to anyone collecting the data of EU citizens, not just businesses based in the EU.

-In the US, there's no federal privacy law that applies generally to online data collection.
-There is, however, a Californian state law (the California Online Privacy Protection Act 2003) which applies to the data of California residents.
+In the U.S, there's no federal privacy law that applies generally to online data collection.
+There is, however, a number of state laws.

 - What type of personal data/information is being collected from users

 - How this collected personal data/information is (or may be) shared with other third parties